 You should also start saving as soon as possible because you are going to need a lot of money for all the baby stuff.

-Chances are that your debt will increase once your baby arrives.
+Chances are that your debt will increase once your baby arrives, so it would be smart to avoid making mistakes when getting out of debt .

-Start thinking about your budget too, focusing specifically on the things you really need.
+Start thinking about your budget too, focusing on your budget calendar and on the things you specifically need.

 Find out what you want your life to look like with a baby in the picture and start working towards that.